Quick Facts: Earning an Ed.D. in Tennessee

 - TEA Administrators Conference: This annual event attracts TN administrators, leaders, and evaluators working in public school districts.
 Attendees are eligible to earn TASL credits.

-- TNASSP Conference: TNASSP’s annual winter event for secondary school principals takes place in February.
+- TNASSP Lead Conference: This is TNASSP’s flagship event for secondary school principals.

 - TPA Annual Conference: TPA’s flagship conference attracts principals, assistant principals, and aspiring leaders.